-Challenge of courses cannot be used to fulfill University Core requirements.
-Challenge of courses is an acceptable means of demonstrating competency in only the subset of courses listed below.
+The Department of Mathematical Sciences follows Registrar policy as outlined in the Catalog.
+As of the 2025-2026 catalog, challenge of courses can be used to fulfill University Core requirements.
+The Department considers requests for challenge of courses only for courses listed below.
 In most courses in mathematics and statistics, and in all advanced courses, major components of the course material and content are furnished by the class instructor.
 This content can only be learned by class attendance, a feature which renders some courses ineligible for challenge credit.
+Students wishing to challenge a course for which a CLEP test is available should arrange the test directly with MSU Testing Services in 19 Renne Library.

-Courses in which challenge credit may be obtained:
+Courses in which challenge credit may be obtained via CLEP exam in MSU Testing Services (19 Renne Library, 994-6984):

 • M 121 College Algebra*